gtc start

 Overview

 Section titled “Overview”The gtc start command launches the Greentic runtime server.
-It starts all necessary services including the HTTP server, NATS bus, and flow executor.
+It starts all necessary services including the HTTP server and flow executor.

 gtc start [OPTIONS] <BUNDLE_PATH>Options